 Caravaggio at the Getty Center: A Painter of Light and Darkness

-The Getty Center in Los Angeles is currently hosting an exhibition of three Caravaggio paintings.
+The Getty Center in Los Angeles is currently hosting an exhibition of three Caravaggio paintings, offering a rare opportunity to witness the work of a true revolutionary.
 His paintings were revolutionary for their time, combining the classical traditions of Renaissance art with a new naturalism that sought to capture the striking realism of everyday life.
-His work was revolutionary, particularly in religious painting, where he portrayed a more humanistic representation of saints.
+His contributions were particularly groundbreaking in religious painting, where he portrayed saints with a raw, humanistic edge.
+Using ordinary people—beggars, laborers, and even prostitutes—as his models, Caravaggio brought sacred figures down to earth, making them accessible and relatable.

-He used ordinary people, including beggars and prostitutes, as the model for the saints.
-Caravaggio was a master of chiaroscuro, or the play between light and darkness, much like his life, which was known for his wild lifestyle, often involving duels and other illegal activities.
-On the run from the law, he used his painting skills to obtain favor from prominent Italian nobles, which ultimately saved him from prison but not from death.
+A master of chiaroscuro, the interplay of light and darkness in his work mirrors the tumultuous drama of his own life.
+Known for his wild lifestyle, Caravaggio was often involved in duels, scandals, and brushes with the law.
+On the run from the law, he used his talented painting skills to obtain favor from prominent Italian nobles, ultimately saving him from prison, but not from an untimely and mysterious death.

 January 2018